-What difference is the direct flight having?
+What difference are the direct flights to Dublin having?

 It’s opened the door in many different ways, and it’s like an onion.
 We’re still peeling the layers of potential from this flight in terms of opening up and trying to understand and appreciate what the potential is.
 It’s my job to see the full potential of the flight unfold, which will take a couple of years yet.
 Hong Kong is seen by many as a gateway into mainland China and Asia.
 From a business perspective, that offers a landing base for people to do business in the region.
 Ireland is perceived that way too.
 In the current climate around Brexit in particular, not only is Ireland the gateway into Europe, Ireland is also at the heart of Europe.

 What will the flight’s benefits be from a cargo perspective?